 Additionally, if you’ve been paying your mortgage through the midpoint of your loan (15 years on a 30-year mortgage term, for example), PMI must be canceled even if you don’t meet the balance requirement of 78% of the home’s value.
 This is because, in some situations, the property value is decreasing as fast (or faster) as you’re paying off your mortgage.

 If the value of your home has increased above your original purchase price, your loan-to-value ratio could decrease and help you meet the 80% or 78% rules that allow you to cancel your PMI.
 Keep an eye on the home’s value, so you know when you have the opportunity to cancel PMI.

 Tip: Haven’t bought your house yet?
 An 80-10-10 mortgage is designed to avoid PMI from the outset.
 There are pros and cons to these mortgages, so be sure to read up on them before using this option.

 If the idea of paying an extra $75 to $150 a month in PMI premiums makes you sick, here’s what you can do to reach the 80% loan-to-value ratio quicker:

-- Send extra mortgage payments each month to pay your loan down faster (making biweekly mortgage payments is a great way to so this).
+- Send extra mortgage payments each month to pay your loan down faster (making biweekly mortgage payments is a great way to do this).

-- Complete home improvement projects which increase the value of your home and then have your home appraised to show it’s new value.
+- Complete home improvement projects which increase the value of your home and then have your home appraised to show the new value.

 - Pay your mortgage on time, every time so you can cancel at 80% loan-to-value ratio rather than waiting to reach 78%.